heispv/biotope/docs/git-integration.md

 ## How It Works

 Biotope stores your metadata in a `.biotope/` folder that Git tracks automatically.
-Your data files stay in the `data/` folder (not in Git), but biotope keeps track of them through metadata.
+Your data files stay in the `data/` folder, which is excluded from Git tracking via `.gitignore`.
+Biotope keeps track of your data files through metadata and checksums.

 ```
 your-project/
 ├── .biotope/              # Your metadata (tracked by Git)
-│   └── datasets/          # Metadata files
+│   └── datasets/          # Metadata files with file references
-├── data/                  # Your data files (not in Git)
+├── data/                  # Your data files (excluded from Git)
 │   ├── raw/
 │   └── processed/
+├── .gitignore             # Excludes data/ from Git tracking
 └── .git/                  # Git repository
 ```

+### Why Data Files Aren't in Git

+Data files are intentionally excluded from Git tracking because:

+- **Size**: Scientific data files are often large and would bloat the repository
+- **Metadata Tracking**: Biotope tracks files through metadata in `.biotope/datasets/`
+- **Data Integrity**: SHA256 checksums ensure files haven't been corrupted
+- **Collaboration**: Teams can share metadata without sharing large data files
+- **Flexibility**: Different team members can have different data file locations

 ## Commands You'll Use